 6.2.4 Software Upgrades, New Releases and Versions.
-As part of Maintenance and Support Services, Contractor is responsible for the testing, roll-out, installation, and implementation of all Upgrades, new releases, versions, and fixes of Software provided by Contractor or used and maintained by Contractor in connection with Contractor’s provision of the Services (including Upgrades, new releases, versions, and fixes provided as part of the maintenance support included in any third party contractor’s charges or otherwise).
-Contractor will carry out any roll-out, installation, or implementation in a manner so as not to disrupt the Services or PEBA’s operations.
-Within six months after an upgrade, new release, version, or fix to such Contractor provided or maintained Software becomes available, Contractor will: (a) provide PEBA with the results of its testing and evaluation of such upgrade, new release, version, or fix; and (b) subject to the provisions of this provision, will implement each upgrade, new release, version, or fix.
-Contractor will not install without PEBA’s approval an upgrade, new release, version, or fix of Licensed Programs that: (i) is required to be validated or raises any validation issues (as reasonably determined by PEBA); (ii) does not comply with PEBA architecture standards or product requirements; or (iii) has any adverse cost, performance, integration, conversion, process, or functionality impact on PEBA or the Services.
+As part of Maintenance and Support Services, Contractor is responsible for the testing, roll-out, installation, and implementation of all Upgrades, new releases, versions, and fixes of the Licensed Programs provided by Contractor under the Contract (including Upgrades, new releases, versions, and fixes provided as part of the maintenance support included in any third party contractor’s charges or otherwise).
+Contractor will carry out any roll-out, installation, or implementation Maintenance and Support Services in a manner so as to minimize disruption of the Services or PEBA’s operations.
+Within six months after an upgrade, new release, version, or fix to the Licensed Programs becomes available, Contractor will: (a) provide PEBA with the results of its testing and evaluation of such upgrade, new release, version, or fix; and (b) subject to the provisions of this provision, will implement each upgrade, new release, version, or fix.
+Contractor will not install without PEBA’s approval an upgrade, new release, version, or fix of Licensed Programs that: (i) is required to be validated or raises any validation issues (as reasonably determined by PEBA); (ii) does not comply with PEBA architecture standards or other applicable technical requirements, in each case as set forth in this Contract; or (iii) has any adverse cost, performance, integration, conversion, process, or functionality impact on PEBA or the Services.
 Contractor will not install an upgrade or new versions or releases of Licensed Programs or make other Licensed Programs changes if doing so would require PEBA to install upgrades or new releases of, replace, or make other changes to Software, or require PEBA to acquire new Equipment or Upgrade then-current Equipment, for which PEBA is financially responsible, without PEBA’s consent.
 Contractor may not install any Upgrade, new release, version, or fix of Licensed Programs that is a first installation, or an alpha or beta release, without PEBA’s consent.
-PEBA will have the right, but not the obligation, to install Upgrades or new releases of, replace, or make other changes to Software, but if the same has any adverse cost, performance, integration, conversion, process, or functionality impact on Contractor or the Services, Contractor will be relieved of its responsibility for providing the Services in accordance with applicable Service Levels.
+PEBA will have the right, but not the obligation, to install Upgrades or new releases of, replacements, or modifications to the Licensed Programs, but if the same has any adverse cost, performance, integration, conversion, process, or functionality impact on Contractor or the Services, Contractor will be relieved of its responsibility for providing the Services in accordance with applicable Service Levels.

 6.2.5 Unencumbered Personnel.
-All persons assigned by the Contractor to perform services for PEBA under this Contract, whether they are employees, agents, Subcontractors, or principals of the Contractor, will not be subject to any employment contract or restrictive covenant provisions which would preclude those persons from performing the same or similar services for PEBA after the termination of this Contract, either as an employee, an independent contractor, or an employee, agent, Subcontractor or principal of another contractor with the State.
+All persons assigned by the Contractor to perform services for PEBA under this Contract, whether they are employees, agents, or principals of the Contractor, will not be subject to, or Contractor will not enforce, any employment contract or restrictive covenant provisions which would preclude those persons from performing the same or similar services for PEBA after the termination of this Contract, either as an employee, an independent contractor, or an employee, agent, or principal of another contractor with the State.
 If the Contractor provides PEBA with the services of any person subject to a restrictive covenant or contractual provision in violation of this provision, any such restrictive covenant or contractual provision will be void and unenforceable, and the Contractor will pay PEBA and any person involved all of its expenses, including attorneys’ fees, caused by attempts to enforce such provisions.

 6.2.6 Assignment, Novation, and Change of Name, Identity or Structure.